stanleysie/regression-riscv-ovpsim-plus/README.md

 ```
 <br/>

-Aside from Linear Regression, other vector implementation available in this repository are the following:
+Aside from Linear Regression, other vector implementations available in this repository are the following:
 * Matrix Addition
 * Matrix Subtraction
 * Matrix Multiplication